-In the 2006 WCVC IRWM Plan, very few areas meeting the DAC criterion were identified in the Region.
-Due to changing economic conditions, many Ventura County residents, as in other regions of California, have experienced either unemployment or a drop in income.
-Based on the most recent American Community Survey 5-Year Estimate (2007-11), there are more census tracts in Ventura County that have a concentration of residents with income levels below the threshold of 80 percent of the median household income (\$49,305) than there were a few years ago.
-These areas now qualify as DACs.
-Residents in some of these areas are served by small, rural water companies (mutual water companies) that lack the staff and resources to address some of the needs of these areas (i.e. adequate fire flow capacity).
-The WCVC and individual water agencies have reached out to representatives of the small water companies and residents in DAC areas to discuss water supply, quality and sanitation issues, and identify potential sources of assistance.
+Residents in some of these areas are served by small, rural water companies (mutual water companies) that lack the staff and resources to address some of the water-related needs of these areas (i.e. adequate fire flow capacity).
+WCVC and individual water and sanitation agencies have reached out to representatives of the small water companies and residents in DAC areas to discuss water supply, quality and sanitation issues, and identify potential sources of assistance.

-Though Ventura County is relatively affluent in terms of income levels, as with other coastal areas in Southern California, the cost of housing and other "living expenses" is relatively high when compared to other parts of the state.
-In other words, the disparity between income levels and housing costs is relatively greater than in other areas.
+Though Ventura County is relatively affluent in terms of income levels, as with other coastal areas in Southern California, the ratio of the cost of housing and other living expenses to income is relatively high when compared to other parts of the state.